szczyglis-dev/py-gpt/docs/source/models.rst

         # Launch the app
         launcher.run()

-To add support for any model, simply create your own class that returns a custom model to the application and register your class in a custom launcher, like so:
+To add support for any provider not included by default, simply create your own wrapper that returns a custom model to the application and register your class in a custom launcher, like so:

 .. code-block:: python

     # custom_launcher.py

+    from pygpt_net.app import Launcher
     from my_llm import MyCustomLLM

     def run():